Testosterone Replacement Therapy · For Men

 What is TRT?

 Testosterone replacement therapy supplements low testosterone to restore levels into a clinically healthy range.
-Prescribed only after evaluation by a licensed clinician.
+Prescribed only after evaluation and bloodwork by a licensed clinician.

 How do I know if I have low T?

-Symptoms include low energy, low libido, mood changes, weight gain, or reduced strength.
-Diagnosis is confirmed with a blood test.
+Symptoms include low energy, low libido, mood changes, weight gain, brain fog, or reduced strength.
+Diagnosis is confirmed with a morning total and free testosterone blood test.

 Do I need bloodwork?

 Yes.
-A baseline testosterone level is required before starting and is monitored periodically.
+A baseline testosterone level is required before starting TRT, and is monitored periodically — both to confirm clinical low T and to dial in the right dose.

 How is TRT delivered?